 During our annual Anti-bullying Week School Council organise a range of activities involving the whole school.
 This has included the children working in their classes on trust exercises, collaborating in their house teams to prepare and perform anti-bullying presentations, awareness raising about cyber-bullying, organising a blue cake sale and putting on a Blue Day.

-In 2015 our School Council organised and ran a whole week of activities and events including a blue cake sale, selling anti-bullying bands and running a beat bullying t-shirt design competition.
+Each year our School Council organise and run a whole week of activities and events including a blue cake sale, selling anti-bullying bands and running a anti-bullying activities and competitions.

 Anti-Bullying Week 2016 at Tirlebrook